 One-year general operating support to provide more than 100,000 hours of focused educational support to 3,700 homeless youth.

-General operating support over three years to bring high-quality arts education resources to the state's lowest performing elementary and middle schools.
+Two-year general operating support to bring high-quality arts education resources to LA County's lowest performing elementary and middle schools.

-Two-year program support to launch a Grandfather Reading Buddies program that will bring retired men and retired police officers to help young boys of color ages 5-9 in South Los Angeles.
+Two-year program support to launch a Legends Reading Program that will bring retired men and retired police officers to help young boys of color ages 5-9 in South Los Angeles.